keshab24/projectpmis/readme.md

 In DailyProgress manpower and human-resources, tools and equipments, materials stock, quantities of work done, weather, images/ vidoes of progress are recorded.

-We use `Challenge` implementing_office for this challenge with associated root user having:
+We use `CHALLENGE BUILDING CONSTRUCTION PROJECT COORDINATION OFFICE` implementing_office for this challenge with associated root user having:
 - `email`=challenge@gmail.com
 - `pass`=challenge@321